jdhao/jdhao/README.md

 I am a machine learning engineer specialized on computer vision and a Vim/Nvim enthusiast.
-For more information, see https://jdhao.github.io/about/.
+For more information about me, check https://jdhao.github.io/about/.

 # Latest blog posts